gtvj/gtvj.github.io/_posts/2020-04-03-d3-visualisation-walkthrough.md

 ### Setting up the X Axis

-Here's our code as updated to render an X axis
+Changes in <code>miles_per_hour</code> property will be shown along the X axis.
+Here's our code as updated to render an X axis:

 <pre>
     <code>